Neurofeedback in a Nutshell

 Is Neurofeedback equipment FDA approved?
 For what uses?

-BrainMaster Technologies equipment is registered with the FDA and has two separate FDA 510k’s; however, not all neurofeedback equipment is registered with the FDA.
+BrainMaster Technologies is cleared with the FDA and has three separate FDA 510k’s (one for Hardware, one for Software, and one for Database); however, not all neurofeedback equipment is cleared with the FDA.